Isostasy with Love: I Elastic equilibrium: Love numbers if homogeneous shell

 In the thin shell limit, the limiting values of Love numbers (Eqs.~(\ref{hThinShell})-(\ref{kThinShell})) imply that the generic coefficients tend to

 The identity (\ref{IdentityBB}) then entails that the following ratios of $B_j^J$ coefficients are equal up to order $\varepsilon$ included:

-Combined with Eq.~(\ref{ShapeRatioZDIGen}), this result shows that elastic isostasy in a thin incompressible homogeneous shell does not depend on the choice of boundary conditions (represented by the isostatic family parameter), so that ZDI and MSI prescriptions have the same thin shell limit.
+Combined with Eq.~(\ref{ShapeRatioZDIGen}), this result shows that elastic isostasy in a thin incompressible homogeneous shell does not depend on the choice of boundary conditions (represented by the isostatic family parameter).